c0bra/generator-ui-grid-plugin/README.md

     travis encrypt GITHUB_TOKEN=youtokenhere

 It will print out the encrypted string.
-It's important to make sure you use `GITHUB_TOKEN` as the name and that you're in your project folder and have
+It's important to make sure you use `GITHUB_TOKEN` as the name and that you're in your project folder.

 You can run this generator to add it:

     yo ui-grid-plugin:travis

 It will prompt you for the encrypted string, and will store it in your `.travis.yml` file.
-Be sure to paste *just* the encrypted string and not the ` - secure: ` prefix.
+Be sure to paste *just* the encrypted string and not the `secure: ` prefix or the double quotes around the string.